pasqualerossi/Born2BeRoot-Guide/README.md

-## Born2BeRoot
-Step by Step Guide from the start to the end of this Project.
-This guide only covers the mandatory part of the assessment, this guide doesn't cover the bonus part.

-## Recommendation Only
-I recommend that for this project you get a few people together and complete step-by-step together and evaluate each other at the end of this project (3 other people is ideal, since those 3 people will most likely be evaluating you).

-If you want to know who else is working on Born2BeRoot, check out this tool - https://find-peers.codam.nl/

-## This Guide Information
+## Born2BeRoot Guide
 This guide has 8 Parts:
 - Part 1 - Downloading Your Virtual Machine
 - Part 2 - Installing Your Virtual Machine
 - Part 3 - Starting Your Virtual Machine
 - Part 4 - Configurating Your Virtual Machine
-- Part 5 - Connecting to the SSH Server
+- Part 5 - Connecting to SSH
 - Part 6 - Continue Configurating Your Virtual Machine
 - Part 7 - Signature.txt
 - Part 8 - Your Born2BeRoot Defence Evaluation with Questions

 ## Part 1 - Downloading Your Virtual Machine